-EVERY AUGUST as the temperatures (hopefully) soar, Portlanders turn their minds to water: where can we sink our toes, legs, or entire body into it?
+EVERY Summer as the temperatures (hopefully) soar, Portlanders turn their minds to water: where can we sink our toes, legs, or entire body into it?
 And—as yards turn a crispy brown and river levels fall—do we have enough?

 Look to the pages ahead for some answers to both questions.
 We visit the region’s best swimming and wading spots, and show you why the closest choice, the Willamette River, may become the next great place to take a dip.
 And to ease your worries that the kitchen tap might go dry, we plunge into the past, present, and future of one of Portland’s greatest assets, the Bull Run water system.

 Family Friendly | Fee $3 | Average August Water Temperature 84°